MichaelS52/NFLPlayPredictor/README.md

 # NFLPlayPredictor

-Using SKLearn in python to create a Random Forest Classifier to predict upcoming NFL plays based on other parameters (Quarter, Seconds Left, Current Down, Yards togo in down, Yardline, Formation).
+Using SKLearn in python to create a Random Forest Classifier to predict upcoming NFL plays based on other parameters.
+Training features include:
+- Quarter
+- Time remaining in Quarter
+- Current Down
+- Togo in down
+- Yardline
+- Yardline Direction (ie. OWN, OPP)
+- Formation